Llanito: Etymology

-The etymology of the term Llanito is uncertain.
-In Spanish, llanito means "little flatland" and has been interpreted as "people of the flatlands".
+The etymology of the term Llanito is uncertain, and there are a number of theories about its origin.
+In Spanish, llanito means 'little flatland' and one interpretation is that it refers to the "people of the flatlands".
 It is thought that the inhabitants of La Línea with important social and economic ties with Gibraltar, were actually the first to be referred to as Llanitos since La Línea lies in the plain and marsh land surrounding The Rock.